Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for West Bridgewater's Glacial Till & Rocky New England Terrain

-West Bridgewater’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials that support soil health and drainage.
-Mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression at 2-4 inch depths, and organic matter contribution for improved structure.
-Organic mulches like shredded hardwood, aged wood chips, compost blends, and pine bark (ideal for acid-loving plants) are recommended.
-Inorganic options include limestone gravel and decorative stone.
-Specialty mulches are available for playgrounds and erosion control.
-Always avoid materials sourced from invasive species and coordinate with the MA Division of Fisheries & Wildlife for best practices.
+West Bridgewater's soils, as identified by the USDA Web Soil Survey, include glacial till (high clay, poor drainage), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
+The region's naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials like pine bark for acid-loving plants.
+Mulching offers significant benefits: moisture retention (25-50% less evaporation), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), and weed suppression with a 2-4 inch layer.
+Organic mulches such as shredded hardwood, aged wood chips, and compost blends improve soil structure and organic matter, while inorganic options like decorative stone are suitable for specialty applications.
+Sourcing from reputable suppliers and avoiding invasive species is essential, with guidance available from the MA Division of Fisheries & Wildlife.

 West Bridgewater Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key component of West Bridgewater’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
-Enhanced infiltration and organic matter help reduce phosphorus and nitrogen runoff, supporting water quality.
+Strategic mulching is a key component of West Bridgewater's compliance with MS4 (Municipal Separate Storm Sewer System) permits under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and enhances infiltration, thereby filtering pollutants and moderating stormwater discharge temperatures.
 Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction.
-Best management practices require immediate cleanup of mulch from impervious surfaces, proper installation on slopes, and coordination with municipal street sweeping.
-For more information, coordinate with the municipal MS4 program and EPA NPDES.
+Best management practices (BMPs) require immediate cleanup of mulch from impervious surfaces and proper installation on slopes to prevent washout.
+Coordination with municipal MS4 programs and compliance with EPA NPDES requirements are essential for protecting local waterways.

 West Bridgewater Conservation Commission